Proposal Submission FAQs

 Question: When is the last possible day I can submit my proposal online?

 Answer: Note that the electronic submission site is likely to be very busy around the proposal submission deadline.
 You are strongly urged to submit your abstract as far in advance of the deadline as possible in order not to experience delays or problems in uploading your material.
-The deadline for 2016 conference proposals is October 14, 2016.

 Question: Do I need to specify my area or field when I submit my proposal?